mylesakelly/hhgroup8final/README.md

 INSTALLATION STEPS:

-Installation To run this application on your local computer, follow these steps:
+To install and run this application on your local computer, follow these steps:

 1. Clone this repository
 2. Open terminal or command prompt and navigate to the project directory